Holiday Baking Traditions – December 14 & 15

 We’ll make our famous stollen with homemade candied citrus and marzipan, panettone, decorate a buche de noel, danish klejner cookies, and more.

-At the end of class, we’ll sample our goodies with festive wines, and toast the holiday season.
+At the end of class, we’ll sample our goodies and toast the holiday season (BYOB if you’re feeling extra festive!)
 You’ll go home with stollen, panettone, klejner, and other goodies, perfect for your holiday table.

 Traditional to Germany and many German-American families (like ours!), stollen is a sweet yeasted bread full of brandied raisins and candied citrus peel — and not the scary green citrus peel you see in the store floating in high-fructose corn syrup!
 We candy our own fruit, starting with organic citrus, to assure you a superior product.
 And if that wasn’t enough, this delicious fruit-filled dough is wrapped around a ribbon of homemade marzipan, symbolizing the Christ-child swaddled in blankets.
 To finish it off, we bake it to perfection, brush the hot loaves with melted butter, and dust them with powdered sugar.
 Stollen fans have told us ours is the best they’ve ever had.
 Try it and find out why.